-Originally given to a person from the region of Calabria in southern Italy.
+Originally given to a person who came from the region of Calabria in southern Italy.

 "crooked" and sròn

 Occupational name from Late Latin campana

 , ultimately derived from the Italian region of Campania, where bells were produced.

 meaning "wry or crooked mouth"